SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/BiochemicalReactionsDoc.rst

 Solver for biochemical reactions
 --------------------------------
-A **biochemical reaction** is the transformation of one molecule to a different molecule inside a cell.
+A **biochemical reaction** is the transformation of one molecule into a different molecule inside a cell.
 Biochemical reactions are mediated by enzymes, which are biological catalysts that can alter the rate and specificity of chemical reactions inside cells.

-Our solver for biochemical reactions suppose that:
+Our solver for biochemical reactions assumes that:

 - the reactions are elementary, i.e. the rate of each reaction is proportional to the product of the concentrations of its reactants